top-15-most-important-kpis-for-a-digital-marketing-agency-track-your-success

 • Show clients the value you bring: Numbers talk!
 When you can show potential clients how your marketing magic has boosted website traffic or increased leads for past clients, it’s a powerful way to win new business.

-• Spend smarter, not harder: Imagine pouring all your budget into a fancy new marketing tactic, only to find out it’s a dud.
+• Spend smarter, not harder.
+Imagine pouring all your budget into a fancy new marketing tactic, only to find out it’s a dud.
 KPI for digital marketing helps you identify which marketing channels give you the biggest bang for your buck, so you can optimize your spending on what works best.

-• Become the marketing masters: Tracking your own marketing agency KPIs is like getting a marketing Ph.D.
+• Become the marketing master: Tracking your own marketing agency KPIs is like getting a marketing Ph.D.
 The more data you collect, the better you’ll understand what makes your ideal clients tick and how to attract them like moths to a flame.

 15 Most Important KPIs for a Digital Marketing Agency